nosarthur/qc101/gate-and-circuit.rst

 For the XOR gate, the first approach is already sufficient to construct a unitary matrix.
 Suppose we order the input and output as 00, 01, 10, 11 (they can be viewed as binary strings for 0, 1, 2, 3), and overwrite the second bit, then we have

-In fact, it is an important 2-qubit quantum gate called :wiki:`Controlled-NOT or CNOT gate <Controlled_NOT_gate>`.

 AND gate
 --------